gautammanak1/uagent-a2a-adapter/README.md

 The A2A uAgent Adapter provides a seamless bridge between A2A agents and the uAgent ecosystem, allowing for:

-- **Multi-Agent Coordination**: Manage multiple specialized AI agents from a single interface
+- **Agent Coordination**: Manage multiple and single specialized a2a agents from a single interface
 - **Intelligent Routing**: Automatically route queries to the most suitable agent based on keywords, specialties, or LLM-based analysis
 - **Health Monitoring**: Continuous health checking and discovery of available agents
 - **Fallback Mechanisms**: Robust error handling with fallback executors
 - **Chat Protocol Integration**: Full support for uAgent chat protocols and messaging

 ## Features

-### Multi-Agent Management
+### Agent Management

 - Configure and manage multiple A2A agents with different specialties
 - Automatic agent discovery and registration
-- Health monitoring and status tracking
+- Health monitoring and status trackingKey
+- Registers Agent Cards for multiple A2A servers and runs them alongside the uAgent in a single terminal using different ports.
+- Supports communication with both single and multiple A2A servers.
+- Dynamically determines the appropriate A2A server based on the user query, sends the request via HTTP, and returns the response back to ASI:One.

 ### Intelligent Routing